Nstamour-art/XogotDocs/Documentation.docc/Manual/plugins/running_code_in_the_editor.md

 ## Important information

-Any other GDScript that your tool script uses must also be a tool.
-Any GDScript without @tool used by the editor will act like an empty file!
+The general rule is that **any other GDScript that your tool script uses must *also* be a tool**.
+The editor is not able to construct instances from GDScript files without @tool, which means you cannot call methods or reference member variables from them otherwise.
+However, since static methods, constants and enums can be used without creating an instance, it is possible to call them or reference them from a @tool script onto other non-tool scripts.
+One exception to this are <doc:index#Basics-Static-Variables>.
+If you try to read a static variable's value in a script that does not have
+@tool, it will always return null but won't print a warning or error when doing so.
+This restriction does not apply to static methods, which can be called regardless of whether the target script is in tool mode.

 Extending a @tool script does not automatically make the extending script a @tool.
 Omitting @tool from the extending script will disable tool behavior from the super class.
-Therefore the extending script should also specify the @tool annotation.
+Therefore, the extending script should also specify the @tool annotation.

-Modifications in the editor are permanent.
+Modifications in the editor are permanent, with no undo/redo possible.
 For example, in the next section when we remove the script, the node will keep its rotation.
 Be careful to avoid making unwanted modifications.
+Consider setting up
+<doc:version_control_systems> to avoid losing work in
+case you make a mistake.

+Using the debugger and breakpoints on tool scripts is not currently supported.
+Breakpoints placed in the script editor or using the breakpoint keyword are ignored.
+You can use print statements to display the contents of variables instead.

 ## Try @tool out